 The Berlin Gallery emphasizes innovative artistic happenings that took place in Berlin.
 Among them are the Dadaism art movement, which was born here, the German Vienna Secession group from the beginning of the 20th century, the Russian avant-garde of Berlin in the 1920’s, the "New Objectivity" (Neue Sachlichkeit) of the 1920’s and 1930’s , the art school that began in the 1930’s, the conceptual art of the 1960’s, and modern multimedia.

 All the works and art pieces here are backed up by extensive archives of documentary material and research sources that assist art researchers who come here.

-The museum, a private enterprise, was founded in 1975, when the need to present modern art in the city is felt.
-For many years he worked in the building of Martin Gropius in the city.
+The museum, a private enterprise, was founded in 1975, when the need to present modern art in the city was felt.
+For many years it operated in the building of Martin Gropius in the city.